 In 1992 the association "Dewi Saraswati" first began sponsoring children.
-Since then they have bought a plot of land, built a school and accommodations for the children and created more than 30 jobs.
-To date about 300 members and donors provided different kinds of support to the project.
+Since then they have bought a plot of land, built a school and accommodations for the children and created about 60 jobs.
+To date about 350 members and donors provided different kinds of support to the project.
 Due to the low administrative costs, over 95 % of donations go directly to fund the project's aims.

-The project is now in its 25th year.
+The project celebrates its 30th anniversary this year.
 During this time, the association has accomplished a great deal together with its donors and partners.
 Thanks to assistance from the Dewi Saraswati association, many boys and girls have been given the opportunity to graduate from secondary school and attend university.
 The best part, however, is that by accomplishing these things, the boys and girls are now role models for the next generation of children in the village.
 They offer tips and show the kids just how much they can achieve.

 For Christmas 2018, we were committed to ensuring that “Dewi Saraswati” gets new solar panels that can reliably supply the village with electricity.
 The boys can now enjoy hot water in their rooms and the girls can enjoy bright light that illuminates the dark corners in the evening.
 Thanks to the new panels, it was also possible to equip the mini dairy and the sports fields of the primary school and high school on the site with new lamps.
 The donations were used to purchase new bookshelves and books for the children’s lounges.